 Otherwise known as "Malfunction Junction", the Hanger Lane Gyratory is the interchange where London's North Circular Road (A406) crosses Western Avenue (A40).
 It was rebuilt in its current form in the 1970s to eliminate the flat signalised junction that preceded it.
-Essentially, it is a simple roundabout interchange (see the Interchanges section) but it is seriously restricted for space and its capacity is not adequate for the situation.
-Shortly after opening, the people responsible for designing it admitted that it could never work, and the whole thing is now controlled by even more traffic lights than before.
+Essentially, it is a simple roundabout interchange but it is seriously restricted for space and its capacity is not adequate for the situation.
 It regularly backs up in all directions which is quite an achievement to say that the A40 doesn't even touch the roundabout itself.

 For complex historical reasons best explained in 5.1.3 Where was the original A42?, the A42 presently lies between Measham (near Tamworth) and Nottingham.
 The problem with this is that is is completely out of the correct numbering zone, and by all rights should begin with a 5.
 It isn't unusual for a road to be entirely out of zone, but usually this is because of gradual renumbering which erased the section of the road connecting it to its rightful zone, whereas the A42 was dropped directly into the wrong zone and no portion of it in its present alignment has ever been in the 4-zone.

-When the roads were first numbered, the A42 was a major road from the A4 at Reading, through Oxford and up to Birmingham.
-It was renumbered very early on so that the A34 trunk route could be extended as far as Manchester.
+When roads were first numbered, the A42 was a major road from the A4 at Reading, through Oxford and up to Birmingham.
+It was renumbered very early on so that the A34 trunk road could be extended over its route and onwards to Manchester.
 The remaining part from Reading to Oxford was changed too, and is now the A329 and A4074.
-For a long time the number floated around without a road.
+For a long time the number was unallocated.

 In the 1970s the M42 was built, presumably numbered so it wouldn't be associated with another road anywhere else.
-When the 1980s extension towards Nottingham was built, and ran out of money, the last section had to be built as an all-purpose road, and fortunately the A42 number was available to match its motorway counterpart.
+When the 1980s extension towards Nottingham was built, it was designated an all-purpose road, not a motorway, and fortunately the A42 number was available to match its motorway counterpart.

 No section of the A30 is called the A303.
 Parts of the A30 from the M3 to Honiton are, however, of a very low standard, and long-distance traffic is directed onto the A303 instead.
-Originally, the A30 formed the London to Penzance trunk route on its own, but as traffic increased and the road had to be improved, the routing of the A303 was picked as superior for whatever reason and this road was improved instead where it ran parallel.
-As a result, the A30 is a non-primary locally maintained road through the section where the A303 runs parallel, whereas the A303 is a national trunk route.
+Originally, the A30 formed the main route from London to Penzance on its own, but as traffic increased and the road had to be improved, the routing of the A303 was picked as superior for whatever reason and this road was improved instead where it ran parallel.
+As a result, the A30 is a non-primary locally maintained road through the section where the A303 runs parallel, whereas the A303 is a national trunk road.

-Large-scale renumbering of the roads around Cambridge means the place looks completely different to how it looked in 1990.
+Large-scale renumbering of the roads around Cambridge means the city's road numbers have changed completely since 1990.
 The A604 has been completely wiped from the map, both at Cambridge and everywhere else it once ran.
-In brief, this is due to the A14, which has obliterated the need for the A45 and A604 in the area by trying to do both their jobs (between the M11 and A1, it isn't doing very well at this).
+In brief, this is due to the A14, which has obliterated the need for the A45 and A604 in the area by trying to do both their jobs (though, between the M11 and A1 at least, it isn't doing very well at this).

 On some dual carriageway roads, particularly in hilly terrain, the opposing directions of traffic might find themselves split across two levels, with one carriageway higher than the other.
 The M5 south of Bristol has a famous section like this, running for several miles with about 9m (30 ft) vertical difference between the northbound and southbound carriageways, as it passes through the Gordano Valley.